 St. Vitus Dance – Belfast rock band who decamped to Liverpool (mid-80s), feat; Noel Burke (voc), Haydn Boyle (keys), Maurice Mulvenna (bass), Philip Freckleton (gtr), Damien Magee (gtr), Peter Hesketh (drms).
 Rel LP ‘Love Me Love My Dogma’ (Probe Apr87).
 Reformed 2005 to play a sell out gig in Belfast with L’pool shows planned for summer05.
 Noel Burke joined Echo & The Bunnymen when Ian McCulloch went awol & did the Reverberation LP.

-Salt The Snail – Widnes/Runcorn crazed punk-grunge band (formed Aug16), feat; Krystian Hudson (voc), Tom Ashley, Si.
-Rel single Coffee (2017), then Spanish Announce Table (2018).
-Renowned for ‘hectic’ performances (fb)
+Salt The Snail – Widnes/Runcorn crazed punk-grunge-meowsic band (formed Aug16), feat; Krystian Hudson (voc), Tom Ashley, Si and George (bass) (also Bisch Nadar) Rel download singles Coffee (2017), then Spanish Announce Table (2018), LazerQuest (2018) then a 7″ single Junkyard Cat) (Mar20).
+This was followed by a 30sec song for download (5.10.20).
+Renowned for ‘hectic’ performances and co-founders of Society Of Losers records (fb)

 SAMBA (Sefton Area Musicians & Bands Association) – formed 1986 by Ken Nelson (ex Jennylind) & Carl Brown.
 Collective feat 13 bands & rel LP ‘Twist & Samba’ (on Quickstep Oct86).